 I come across fried egg jellies only infrequently, so finding an intact specimen is a treat.
 The big ones are impressive.

 Chrysaora fuscescens, Pacific sea nettle

-Sea nettle, Chrysaora sp. – Sea nettles are one of the most common large jellies washed up on northern Oregon beaches.
+Sea nettles are one of the common large jellies found washed up on northern Oregon beaches.

-Purple-striped jellyfish, Chrysaora sp. – An uncommon find in the northern Oregon drift line, purple striped jellies normally have a limited range around Monterey Bay, California.
-I came across a couple near Cannon Beach, Oregon in the spring of 2017
+An uncommon find in the northern Oregon drift line, purple-striped sea nettles usually have a limited range around Monterey Bay, California.
+However, I came across two near Cannon Beach, Oregon, in the spring of 2017.

-Water jelly, Aequorea sp. – I don’t notice complete Aequorea too often.
-They are common, but being thing and transparent, they are easy to overlook.
-This one is only about 3″ (7.6 cm) across.
-I floated this one in a finger bowl to get a better look.
+Aequorea, thin and transparent, are easy to overlook.
+The two below are only about 3″ (7.6 cm) across.
+I floated the one on the left in a finger bowl to get a better look.

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.

 Kozloff, E. N. 1993.
 Seashore Life of the Northern Pacific Coast.
 3rd ed.
 University of Washington Press.

 Lamb, A. and B. P. Hanby.
 2005.
 Marine Life of the Pacific Northwest.
 Harbour Publishing.